 I hope to pass on my passion for good food and organic to my children.
 We spend a lot of time discussing where their food comes from.
 I also try to get them involved in the kitchen.
 One of the happiest meals we enjoy as a family is my Sweet Potato, Spinach & Butter Bean Stew.
 This is a hearty and warming vegan one-pot stew, which I originally created for a local street food cooking demonstration.

 What makes me happy about this recipe is that it is really nutritious and straightforward and bursting with vegetables, fresh herbs as well as beans.
 The smoked paprika is very fragrant, so the whole house fills with delicious aromas while we prepare this dish.
 The kids also enjoy getting involved with the peeling and chopping.

 This recipe can literally feed a crowd which is great if we have friends over but conveniently quantities can also easily be halved.
 It is also a very good value meal even if all the ingredients are organic.
 Without fail this dish feeds our bellies happy.
 Click here to get the full details on how to make it.

 Share You Happy Food Story

 I hope that you’ll join me in celebrating Organic September.
 I would love to hear your happy organic food stories so please share them in the comment box below or on social media using the hashtag #FeedYourHappy with us on Twitter @organicukfood, Instagram organicukfood or Facebook Organic UK .

 If you would like to find out more about the joy of organic food please visit www.feedyourhappy.co.uk.

 This is a commissioned post.
 The content of this blog represents the views of the author only and is his/her sole responsibility.
-The European Commission and CHAFEA do not accept any responsibility for any use that may be made of the information it contains.
+The European Commission and Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) do not accept any responsibility for any use that may be made from the information it contains.